aaroncouch/developerweek_2020_workshop/README.md

 Before we start the agent, let's get quickly setup to run the custom Scouter data collection script.

 We're going to need to generate an SP2.0 `Client ID` and `Client Secret` and note them.
-This can easily done from the SP2.0 `Dashboard`'s `API Access` section.
+This can easily be done from the SP2.0 `Dashboard`'s `API Access` section.

 We're also going to need to take note of our `Global Scouter API Workload`'s associated Stack and Workload IDs.
 This can be pulled from the `Overview` page's URL.
 Here's and example: